-This consumer health information has been developed by trusted health organisations.
+The consumer health information provided on this page has been developed by trusted health organisations.
 Search the following websites for information about conditions, treatments, and drugs or supplements by clicking on the logos or the blue hyperlinks.

 Please note: Information on these websites does not replace care provided by medical practitioners and other qualified health professionals.